UPDATED 30th May 2018

 If a UK registered vehicle’s number plate doesn’t include the Euro-Symbol of stars and its member state identification letter(s), a GB sticker or plate is obligatory.
 In addition, it is normally required if you are outside the EU, even when your number plate bears the Euro-Symbol and member-state ID.
 In some countries, a fine might be imposed if a nationality plate is missing.

-Following the UK's vote to leave the EU last June, the question of whether the Euro-Symbol of stars will have to be removed or not has been floated with the DVLA.
-Currently, it is too early to tell what will happen.
+Following the UK's vote to leave the EU in June 2016, the question of whether the Euro-Symbol of stars will have to be removed or not has been floated with the DVLA.
 Until we officially leave the European Union, current laws remain in place.

 Many motorhome owners tow a trailer to carry a car or other support vehicle.
 However, in some countries such as Spain, the police disapprove of towing a support car with an ‘A’ frame.
 Trailers achieve wider approval but remember to take a spare wheel for your trailer as well.
 Motorhome owners need to be aware of a country’s towing laws relating to the transport of support vehicles.

 Many new vehicles are now supplied with a warning triangle as standard equipment.
 However, in Andorra, France, Slovenia and Spain it’s a legal requirement to carry two.
 After an incident, hazard lights are very helpful but are not deemed to be an alternative provision.
 Triangle placement is critical, too.
-In some countries it is now obligatory to carry and display two warning triangles.
+In some countries it is now obligatory to carry and display two warning triangles (see table).

 Spare light bulbs